find your perfect LLM program

 Getting a Master of Laws is an academic option that is open to law graduates as well as eligible non-law graduates.
 The immediately apparent benefit of an LLM is the specialist knowledge it provides, however there is an added benefit of enhanced employability, because the specialist skills you gain are acquired in a legal context, and this is recognised as being of significant commercial value.
 Why?
 Well because we are living in a world where law, politics and business are increasingly intertwined, and a candidate who is familiar with the legal perspective on business practice, government policies or regulatory requirements will have a definite advantage in the workplace.

 So once you’ve decided to study for an LLM – why not go further afield and study it abroad?
 Whether you are searching for a postgrad degree to build on your existing qualifications, looking to give your CV an international sheen, or just want to broaden your outlook by living abroad for a year or so, studying for your LLM abroad could be just the thing for you.Find your PERFECT LLM PROGRAM

 Master of Laws: an opportunity to specialise

 An LLM is a great route to specialisation.
-If for instance you have been working in Finance, perhaps consider an LLM in Banking and Finance Law or Tax Law – and if you are seriously considering doing an LLM in this subject area it could be a good idea to study it in one of the world’s financial capitals like London, Frankfurt on New York.
-If you’ve built a career in Human Resources then a Master of Laws in Labour Law could support your aspiration to become Human Resources Director or to run your own recruitment consultancy.
+If for instance you have been working in Finance, perhaps consider an LLM in Banking and Finance Law or Tax Law – and if you are seriously considering doing an LLM in this subject area it could be a good idea to study it in one of the world’s financial capitals like London, Frankfurt or New York.
+If you’ve built a career in HR, then a Master of Laws in Labour Law could support your aspiration to become Human Resources Director or to run your own recruitment consultancy.
 A previous career in advertising or media could be enhanced by an LLM in Media or Intellectual Property Law.
 Human life is currently experiencing unprecedented levels of regulation and so law is relevant to every sphere of society.
-Even medical doctors have been known to get LLMs in Medical Law!
+Even medical doctors have been known to study LLMs in Medical Law!

 Build on your experience and develop your skills

-A postgraduate law degree may not be the obvious choice if you aren’t actually planning a legal career, however, it is a qualification that is respected by employers for the skills it imparts in negotiation, critical analysis, research, persuasive writing and speaking.
+A postgraduate law degree may not be the obvious choice if you aren’t actually planning a legal career, however it is a qualification that is respected by employers for the skills it imparts in negotiation, critical analysis, research, persuasive writing and speaking.
 With an LLM program comes an understanding of the link between business issues and public policy, as well as the ability to sift through masses of complex information to extract what is relevant.

 You may not even plan to submit any job applications after your postgraduate studies; perhaps you’re entrepreneurially minded and can see yourself setting up a consultancy business.
 But even if you are your own boss, you are in fact still ‘employed’ by your clients who will consider your qualifications alongside your competence and professional achievements.
-So although you may have no intention of ever arguing a position in court or advocating on a client’s behalf, whether you seek a career in government, politics, or as an entrepreneur, a law degree is widely recognised for the professional training it provides
+So although you may have no intention of ever arguing a position in court or advocating on a client’s behalf, whether you seek a career in government, politics or as an entrepreneur, a law degree is widely recognised for the professional training it provides

 Will I have difficulty studying an LLM in a different country?

-At first glance there may be some problems in studying your Master of Laws in a different country.
+At first glance there may be some problems in studying your Master of Laws in a different country as an international student.
 For example, your home country’s legal system may be different to the system in which you want to study your LLM – but in the most part the skills and knowledge that you have should be transferrable.
-And, particularly if you have no plans to become a lawyer, you will find that your legal studies will bring an enhanced perspective to your day-to-day work.
+Particularly if you have no plans to become a lawyer, you will find that your legal studies will bring an enhanced perspective to your day-to-day work.

 Give your CV some global gloss

 While we may all be a bit tired of the phrase ‘globalisation’, the reality is that the world is more joined up than ever before and people with an international education and understanding of how things work in global markets do have a professional advantage over those who do not have this perspective.
 If you earned your first degree in your own country, you would have enjoyed the benefits of a familiar operating system, and of having the support of family and friends.
 Well now that it’s time for a postgrad experience, it may be time to go further afield.

 Live abroad, study abroad